stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 }
 ```

-This new type specifies the intent of the memory and the _optimal_ and _required_ properties for the request.
+This new type specifies the intent of the memory and the _optimal_ and _required_ properties for the request (used in memory selection below).

 Note that the record is generic based on the relevant usage enumeration, e.g. `VkImageUsage` for device memory used by an image.

 ### Memory Selection

-The Vulkan documentation outlines the suggested approach for selecting the memory type for a given allocation request as follows:
+The Vulkan documentation outlines the suggested approach for selecting the appropriate memory type for a given allocation request as follows:

 1. Walk through the supported memory types.

 2. Filter by _index_ using the _filter_ bit-mask from the `VkMemoryRequirements` of the object in question.

-3. Filter by the supported memory properties of each type (i.e. matching against either the _optimal_ properties or falling back to the minimal _required_ properties).
+3. Filter by matching the supported memory properties against the _optimal_ properties of the request or fall back to the _required_ properties.

 The allocation algorithm is encapsulated in a new component: